redblue36/DataFormatDemoSwaggerUI/docs/location.md

 > **Remove this text before publishing this deliverable.**
 > Replace with a short background descriptor on the need for the objective and how this specification can be used in different applications.
 Include core tenants and other guiding principles and other things you were trying to accomplish that ultimately led to this specification being the optimal solution.]

-The Location Component is a data structure used whenever a geographic location needs to be represented within a ***host Document*** such one that supports shipment tracking, invoicing, etc.  The Location Component, as a self-contained structure, contains all the information needed to determine a geographic location.
+The Location Component is a data structure used whenever a geographic location needs to be represented within a *** Document*** such one that supports shipment tracking, invoicing, etc.  The Location Component, as a self-contained structure, contains all the information needed to determine a geographic location.

 The Location Component is used to define the location of any type of object or entity regardless of whether it is fixed (e.g. a building, port, rail station, etc) or mobile (e.g. a vehicle or shipping container, etc.).

 ![figure2](location-figure2.png)

-A Location Component is a data structure that is always embedded a host Document.
+A Location Component is a data structure that is always embedded a Document.
 In other words, a Location Component can never exist in isolation on the blockchain.
 This is because the other data structure(s) define the accompanying data depending on the purpose of the Location Component.

 Examples:
 -	Track the location of a shipping container